HaolinTang/CMSC516-Advanced-Natural-Language-Processing/README.md

 ## Future Work
 1. We will collect more tweets for a specific movie to avoid underfitting and improve the test accuracy of LSTM model.
 Once we conclude a LSTM model with higher accuracy than LR model, we will make sentiment analysis using LSTM.
 2. We will attempt to remove the tweets unrelated to movie reviews to mitigate the adverse effect of data imbalance.
+3. We will apply a pre-trained word embedding method for feature representation and investigate the performance.